Today’s topic is Christmas Puppies and Potty Training. Here is a sample plan that could get you on the right track.

 4. Pay attention.
 Listen to the sounds your dog makes and learn which sound means they are ready to go out.
 They will make other sounds too.
 You can figure this out if you pay attention while they are in their crate.

-5. When they are ready, take them to the SPECIFIC potty area you have in mind and then wait.
+5. When ready, take them to the SPECIFIC potty area you have in mind and then wait.
 Give your dog plenty of time to do its business.
 Would 5 minutes be too much to ask?

 6. This step is the most important.
 Please reward your dog the moment they finish going and make it worth your dog’s efforts.
 Don’t give just one treat.
 How underwhelming.
 Perhaps, move a few paces away and play with your dog.